-Here is how this protection works. ☐ If your cost-sharing is a copayment (a set amount of dollars, for example, \$15.00) then you pay only that amount for any covered services from a network provider. ☐ If your cost-sharing is a coinsurance (a percentage of the total charges), then you never pay more than that percentage.
-However, your cost depends on which type of provider you see: ° If you receive the covered services from a network provider, you pay the coinsurance percentage multiplied by the plan's reimbursement rate (as determined in the contract between the provider and the plan). ° If you receive the covered services from an out-of-network provider who participates with Medicare, you pay the coinsurance percentage multiplied by the Medicare payment rate for participating providers. ° If you receive the covered services from an out-of-network provider who does not participate with Medicare, you pay the coinsurance percentage multiplied by the Medicare payment rate for non-participating providers. ☐ If you believe a provider has "balance billed" you, call Customer Service.
-Section 2 Use the Medical Benefits Chart to find out what is covered and how much you will pay Section 2.1 Your medical benefits and costs as a member of the plan
+Here is how this protection works.

+- If your cost-sharing is a copayment (a set amount of dollars, for example, \$15.00) then you pay only that amount for any covered services from a network provider. - If your cost-sharing is a coinsurance (a percentage of the total charges), then you never pay more than that percentage.
+However, your cost depends on which type of provider you see: - If you receive the covered services from a network provider, you pay the coinsurance percentage multiplied by the plan's reimbursement rate (as determined in the contract between the provider and the plan). - If you receive the covered services from an out-of-network provider who participates with Medicare, you pay the coinsurance percentage multiplied by the Medicare payment rate for participating providers. - If you receive the covered services from an out-of-network provider who does not participate with Medicare, you pay the coinsurance percentage multiplied by the Medicare payment rate for non-participating providers. - If you believe a provider has "balance billed" you, call Customer Service.

+Section 2 Use the medical benefits chart to find out what is covered and how much you will pay
-The Medical Benefits Chart on the following pages lists the services UnitedHealthcare Group

-Medicare Advantage Edge (PPO) covers and what you pay out-of-pocket for each service.
-The services listed in the Medical Benefits Chart are covered only when the following coverage requirements are met:
+The medical benefits chart on the following pages lists the services UnitedHealthcare Group Medicare Advantage Edge (PPO) covers and what you pay out-of-pocket for each service.
+The services listed in the medical benefits chart are covered only when the following coverage requirements are met:

-- ☐ Your Medicare covered services must be provided according to the coverage guidelines. established by Medicare. - ☐ Your services (including medical care, services, supplies, equipment, and Part B prescription drugs) must be medically necessary.
-"Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - ☐ Some of the in-network services listed in the Medical Benefits Chart are covered only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from us. - ° Covered services that may need approval in advance to be covered as in-network services are marked in italics in the Medical Benefits Chart. - ° Network providers agree by contract to obtain prior authorization from the plan and agree to not balance bill you. - You never need approval in advance for out-of-network services from out-of-network providers. - ° While you don't need approval in advance for out-of-network services, you or your doctor can ask us to make a coverage decision in advance.
+- Your Medicare-covered services must be provided according to the coverage guidelines established by Medicare. - Your services (including medical care, services, supplies, equipment, and Part B prescription drugs) must be medically necessary.
+"Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - Some of the in-network services listed in the medical benefits chart are covered only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from us. - Covered services that may need approval in advance to be covered as in-network services are marked by a double dagger () in the medical benefits chart. - Network providers agree by contract to obtain prior authorization from the plan and agree to not balance bill you. - You never need approval in advance for out-of-network services from out-of-network providers. - While you don't need approval in advance for out-of-network services, you or your doctor can ask us to make a coverage decision in advance.